auth0/docs/articles/api-auth/tutorials/password-grant.md

 1. Open the [Dashboard](${manage_url}) and browse to your [Tenant Settings](${manage_url}/#/tenant).
 1. Scroll down to the __Settings__ section and locate the __Default Directory__ setting.
 1. Enter the name of the connection you would like to use.
-Keep in mind that only connections capable of authenticating users via username and password can be used (i.e. database connections, AD, LDAP, Windows Azure AD, ADFS)
+Keep in mind that only connections capable of authenticating users via username and password can be used (such as database connections, AD, LDAP, Windows Azure AD, ADFS)

 ![Update Default Directory](/media/articles/api-auth/default-directory-setting.png)